wcygan/rust-coreutils/readme.md

     -h, --help       Print help information
     -V, --version    Print version information

 SUBCOMMANDS:
-    cat     Copies each file, or standard input if none are given, to standard output date    Print the system date and time
-    echo    Echos the provided text
+    cat     Copies each file, or standard input if none are given, to standard output date    Print the system date and time echo    Echos the provided text
-    head    Prints the first part of each file
-    help    Print this message or the help of the given subcommand(s)
-    ls      List the contents of a directory
-    tree    Shows a file tree of a directory
-    wc      Print newline, word, and byte counts
-    yell    Echos the provided text in uppercase
-    yes     Repeats the provided text until interrupted
+    head    Prints the first part of each file help    Print this message or the help of the given subcommand(s) ls      List the contents of a directory nl      Prepends line numbers to the input files and prints them to stdout tree    Shows a file tree of a directory wc      Print newline, word, and byte counts yell    Echos the provided text in uppercase yes     Repeats the provided text until interrupted
 ```

 You can execute a subcommand like `tree` in the following way: